svvoii/Docker_WordPress_Nginx/README.md

 CMD ["mariadbd", "--user=mysql"]

 ```
-The heart of the setu is the `db-setup.sh` script.
+The heart of the setup is the `db-setup.sh` script.

 ```bash
 #!/bin/sh